Charley Horse – the Runner’s Cramps

 • When the cramps subside try moving in a slow walk to avoid more stress on the affected area.

-Tips to help minimize risk of cramping when running in hot weather
+How to prevent charley horse and minimize risk when running in hot weather

 • Drink more water and much frequently to keep your body hydrated